OutSystems/docs-support/src/troubleshooting/application-lifecycle/app-not-in-users.md

 guid: 7f3b01b4-47f6-42f1-b3f0-6b152794c516
 ---

-# Application isn't present in the Users app
+# Application is not present in the Users app

 ## Symptoms